tomohiro-dev/tomohiro-dev/README.md

 - Hit the Gym.
 - Go into a sauna.
-- Take a bath in a hot springs.
+- Take a bath or a hot springs.
 - Ride a road bike.
 - Catch a wave.
 - Meditation.